 - Required course materials: Textbooks | Calculator | Software

-- Official Transcripts requests to your high school or post-secondary institution(s) typically incur fees when documents are forwarded to either one of our addresses.
+- Official Transcripts requests to your high school or post-secondary institution(s) typically incur fees when documents are forwarded to our mailing address.

 Your official transcript must satisfy one of the English Language Proficiency standards.